thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/entity-type-switch.md

-# entity type switch

 Routes incoming messages based on the originator entity type.
 The message is forwarded through the output connection whose label exactly matches the entity type’s **normal name**.
-TODO link to normal names

-## Preconditions

-There are no preconditions.

 ## Configuration